RareSkills/blog/smart-contract-security/smart-contract-security.md

 function largeReturn() public {
     assembly {
         let ok := call(gas(), destinationAddress, value, dataOffset, dataSize, 0x00, 0x00);
         // nothing is copied to memory until you
         // use returndatacopy()
     }
 }
 ```

-### Deleting arrays that others can add to is also an denial of service vector
+### Deleting arrays that others can add to is also a denial of service vector

 Although erasing storage is a gas-efficient operation, it still has a net cost.
 If an array becomes too long, it becomes impossible to delete.
 Here is a minimal example